sveitser/kaggle_diabetic/README.md

 ### Usage
 #### Generating the kaggle solution
-A bash script to generate our final 2nd place solution can be found in `make_kaggle_solution.sh`.
+A commendet bash script to generate our final 2nd place solution can be found in `make_kaggle_solution.sh`.

-Running all the commands sequentially will probaly take 7 - 10 days on good consumer grade hardware.
-If you have multiple GPUs you can speed things up by training the two networks at the same time.
-But due to the computationally heavy data augmentation it may be far less than twice as fast especially when working with the 512x512 pixel input images.
+Running all the commands sequentially will probaly take 7 - 10 days on recent consumer grade hardware.
+If you have multiple GPUs you can speed things up by doing training and feature extraction for the two networks at the same time.

-You can also obtain a quadratic weighted kappa score of 0.840 on the private leaderboard by just training the 4x4 networks and by running only 50 feature extraction iterations with the weights that gave you the best validation scores.
+But due to the computationally heavy data augmentation it may be far less than twice as fast especially when working with 512x512 pixel input images.

+You can also obtain a quadratic weighted kappa score of 0.840 on the private leaderboard by just training the 4x4 kernel networks and by performing only 50 feature extraction iterations with the weights that gave you the best MSE validation scores.
 The entire ensemble achieves a score of 0.845.

 #### Scripts
 All these python scripts can be invoked with `--help` to display a brief help message.
+They are meant to be executed in the order,

 - `convert.py` crops and resizes images
 - `train_nn.py` trains convolutional networks